TracyChacon/Projects-freeCodeCamp.org/reference.md

 Waiting:The seventh title element should have tooltip text of 29.
 Waiting:The eighth title element should have tooltip text of 14.
 Waiting:The ninth title element should have tooltip text of 9.

+### 21. Create a Scatterplot with SVG Circles

+A scatter plot is another type of visualization.
+It usually uses circles to map data points, which have two values each.
+These values tie to the `x` and `y` axes, and are used to position the circle in the visualization.

+SVG has a `circle` tag to create the circle shape.
+It works a lot like the `rect` elements you used for the bar chart.

+Use the `data()`, `enter()`, and `append()` methods to bind dataset to new circle elements that are appended to the SVG.

+Note: The circles won't be visible because we haven't set their attributes yet.
+We'll do that in the next challenge.

+Tests
+Waiting:Your code should have `10` circle elements.